-The Operational Programme Research, Development and Education is planned to receive an aid amount of EUR 3.44 billion (the contribution from the European Fund for Regional Development is EUR 1.52 billion; the one from the ESF reaches EUR 1.25 billion).
+The funding for RDEOP according to the financial plan was EUR 3.44 billion.
+The contribution from the European Fund for Regional Development is EUR 1.52 billion; the one from the ESF reaches EUR 1.25 billion.

 Graph: Distribution of funding among Priority Axes